 When to skip it

-Travelling with three or more pieces of large luggage, with very young children, after 23:00 (last train), or before 05:25 (first train).
-Also unsuited if your accommodation is in Cabanyal, Patacona or the City of Arts area — the metro's eastern coverage is patchy and you will still need a taxi from the station.
+Travelling with three or more pieces of large luggage, with very young children, after the last train (around 22.30) or before the first (around 05.30).
+Also less suited if your accommodation is in Cabanyal, Patacona or the City of Arts area — the metro's eastern coverage is patchier and you may still need a short taxi from the station.

 Taxi — the simple option